 Go to a Launderette in Peru

-There are launderettes (lavanderías) all over Peru’s Major Cities, and you’ll normally find at least one in most small cities and towns.
+There are launderettes (lavanderías) throughout Peru’s major cities, and you’ll typically find at least one in most small cities and towns.
 Self-service machines are rare.
-Instead, you will typically be instructed to hand over your bag of clothes to a member of staff that will weigh it to determine the price.
+Instead, you will usually be instructed to hand over your bag of clothes to a member of staff that will weigh it to determine the price.

 Expect to pay about US$2 to $4 per kilo (some places charge per item, but this is not very common).
 If you deliver your clothes in the morning, they’ll often be ready for pickup, having been cleaned, dried, and folded, by the late afternoon.
 Otherwise, they’ll be ready the next day (unless it’s a Sunday and the lavandería is closed).

 Loss of clothing remains an issue at lavanderías as well, but high street businesses tend to be far more efficient and reliable than a hostel or hotel's laundry services.
 It's still worth making a list of your items, to be sure, and sometimes the launderette will do this for you.